Troll338cz/CTN_GPON/RTL_upimgtar/README.md

 Valid environment: 2
 Update img.tar Done
 ```

+Warning: flash will be erased to size of file in tar, no checks against partitions are done!

 If you have a copy of Realtek ASDK with U-Boot sources files cmd_upimgtar.c and multicast_upgrade.c contain all information needed about upgrade process.